Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: ISs and PI and PD Static Reductions of Sequential Dynamic Games

 Consider the class of games where DMs act in a pre-defined order.
 Following Witsenhausen's formulation for teams, such games will be called {\it{sequential games}}, for which we introduce an intrinsic model, as in Witsenhausen's formulation for teams \cite{wit75}.
 In this model (described in discrete time), any action applied at any given time is regarded as applied by an individual DM, who acts only once.
-An advantage of this model, in addition to its generality, is that characterizations of ISs can be concisely described.